GAPO: Robust Advantage Estimation for Real-World Code LLMs: Method

 where the denominator represents a variant of the standard deviation, ensuring consistency with the replacement of the mean by the adaptive $Q$ value.

 The key challenge, then, is to obtain the adaptive $Q$ value for each group corresponding to each input prompt while updating the policy models.
-Although the median can mitigate the effect of outliers, it is computed over the entire group and may be less adaptive to varying situations.
-Motivated to improve adaptability across groups with diverse reward distributions, we propose first to \textit{identify the region free of outliers} and then \textit{set $Q$ as the median of this sub-region $\mathcal{H}$}.
+Although the median can mitigate the effect of outliers, it is computed over the entire group and is less adaptive to varying user scenarios.
+Thus, we propose first to \textit{identify the region free of outliers} and then \textit{set $Q$ as the median of this sub-region $\mathcal{H}$}.

-To identify an outlier-free region that adapts to different reward distributions, we seek a sub-region with the highest density, which represents the majority of the data while ignoring outliers.
-This naturally leads us to a classical statistical problem: finding the highest-density interval (HDI) for a given probability mass \cite{o2022smallest}, which also identifies the narrowest interval.
-Formally, for a set of reward values, this can be expressed as
+To achieve this, we seek a sub-region with the highest SNR, which represents the majority of the rewards with fewer outliers.
+This naturally leads to a classical statistical problem of finding the HDI for a given probability mass, that is, the narrowest interval \cite{o2022smallest}.
+Formally, for a group of reward values, this can be expressed as

-Next, to solve this problem, we use the algorithm in \cref{alg:shortest_segment}.
+Next, to solve this problem, we use the algorithm in \Cref{alg:shortest_segment}.
 The method first sorts the data to obtain order statistics, then applies a sliding window of fixed size $k$ over the sorted array, computing $r_{(i+k-1)} - r_{(i)}$ for each window.
 The minimal such difference corresponds to the shortest interval containing $k$ points.

-Why this is optimal: any interval covering $k$ points corresponds to a contiguous block in the sorted list; enlarging the interval beyond $k$ points cannot make it strictly shorter, so it suffices to check only blocks of size exactly $k$.
+\textit{Why this is optimal}: any interval covering $k$ points corresponds to a contiguous block in the sorted list; enlarging the interval beyond $k$ points cannot make it strictly shorter, so it suffices to check only blocks of size exactly $k$.
 The computational complexity is dominated by the sorting step, which requires $\mathcal{O}(n \log n)$ time ($n$: number of rollouts, usually small), while the sliding window scan costs only $\mathcal{O}(n)$.
 Therefore, the total complexity is $\mathcal{O}(n \log n)$ time with $\mathcal{O}(m)$ extra space.